drlukeparry/pyccx/README.rst

 Structure
 ##############

-PyCCX framework consists of classes for specifying common components on the pre-processing phase, including the following common simulation features:
+PyCCX framework consists of classes for specifying common components on the pre-processing stage, including the following common FE workflow for performing a simulation:

 * Generation of both 2D and 3D compatible analysis meshes for use with Calculix via GMSH
 * Creation and assignment of thermal and mechanical boundary conditions for use in analyses